 SI(4) Sulphide and sulphate distribution maps acquired at S K-edge in FF-XANES mode.
-The maps are based on the selection of ROI defined on XANES spectrum extracted from a sum of 600 pixels selected in the sulfide rich area.
+The maps are based on the selection of ROI defined on XANES spectra extracted from a sum over 600 pixels selected in the sulfide rich area.